Latent Agents in Networks: Estimation and Targeting: Auxiliary Results

-\item[(vi)] Suppose that the induced subnetwork of latent agents is strongly connected.
+\item[(v)] Suppose that the edge weights are positive, and the induced subnetwork of latent agents is strongly connected.
 Let $i,j\in V_O$, $i\neq j$ be such that $(i,j)\notin E$.
 If there is a directed edge from $i$ to a latent agent and another edge from a latent agent to $j$, then $H_{ij}<0$. \end{itemize}

 \end{lemma} \proof{Proof of Lemma \ref{lem:MInv}.}

 (i) Under Assumption \ref{ass:DiagDominance}, the matrix $M+M^T= (\Lambda - G )+(\Lambda -G^T) $ is (strictly) diagonally dominant.
 The Gershgorin circle theorem (see, e.g., \cite{horn2012matrix}) implies that all of the matrix's eigenvalues are positive, and hence positive definiteness readily follows.